Wootton Wawen: Bells

 The tower has a ring of six bells.
 The second bell was cast in 1591 by a member of the Watts family of bellfounders of Leicester.
 The tenor bell was cast in 1719 by Richard Sanders of Bromsgrove.
 The fourth bell was cast in 1784 by Charles and John Rudhall of Gloucester and the third bell was cast in 1803 by John Rudhall of Gloucester.

 The treble bell was cast in 1742 by Henry Bagley of Chacombe and the fifth was cast in 1761 by Thomas Rudhall of Gloucester.
 For a long time the treble was cracked and bolted with iron and then from 1911 the fifth was bound with an iron band around the inscription.
 The latter repair was by Thomas Bond of Burford, Oxfordshire who at the same time re-hung all six bells.
 Then in 1955 the two damaged bells were recast by John Taylor & Co of Loughborough, who at the same time tuned the other bells and re-hung all six again.

-All canons have been removed and replaced with bolted iron joists for ringing.
+All canons (metal loops at the top of the bells) have been removed and replaced with bolted iron joists for ringing.
 The 16th-century oak frame with pits for three bells still exists: the posts have moulded corbelling at the tops and are strengthened by curved struts.
 It has been altered to take four bells, the treble and second being hung to the north of it.